 In case shelf-life is exceeded, the following shall be performed to relife the PCB:

-evaluate solderability in conformance with clause 9.4.11 on the coupon in conformance with requirement 8.2.3d;
+evaluate solderability in conformance with clause 9.4.11 on one coupon of the batch in conformance with requirement 8.2.3d;

-visual inspection on PCB in conformance with 9.3;
+visual inspection of the surface finish on one PCB from the batch;

-solder bath float test on spare coupon in conformance with 9.5.3.
+solder bath float test on one coupon of the batch in conformance with 9.5.3.

 1 The effect of moisture ingress and efficiency of bake-out is verified by the solder bath floating test.
 However, moisture removal occurs at a faster rate in small coupons compared to large PCBs.
 Moisture removal is particularly important for rigid-flex technology.